zrmartin71/HTB_Write_Ups/HTB_Ransom.md

 ![image](https://github.com/user-attachments/assets/6a6f7518-1e04-4d2a-a643-ad4027caf496)

-After mousing over the veriables used in the encryption code, I see that the hex translates to "SUPERSECRUE" or "super secure".
+After mousing over the variables used in the encryption code, I see that the hex translates to "SUPERSECRUE" or "super secure".
 I did see this when I pulled strings from the "login" file.

 ![image](https://github.com/user-attachments/assets/a5e10df5-7d26-48e3-8e7c-b56e5538b6b1)

-You actually see it quite a few times at the end of the file.
+You see it quite a few times at the end of the file.
 I didn't even notice.

 In this video (https://www.youtube.com/watch?v=7ev6Iq4gpTE) they used a python script to decode the file, but couldn't get the byte array error to go away.
 I'm going to use the same script and see if i can solve the issue.